Skip to main content

 Self-Hosted Overview

 Hawkra Self-Hosted is the full vulnerability management and penetration testing platform deployed entirely on your own infrastructure.
-Every feature available in the SaaS Premium tier is included out of the box, and all data remains within your network at all times.
+Every feature available in the SaaS Premium tier is included out of the box, and you remain in control of your data.

 Why Self-Host?